By J. L. Starkey

 We’ve probably all heard some version of the name change myth, but in reality, names weren’t changed at Ellis Island.
 Immigration agents were tasked with matching arriving passengers with the names listed on a ship’s manifest, not with rewriting the list itself.
-The manifests were created by employees of a ship’s parent company, not by immigration agents.
+Those manifests were created by employees of a ship’s parent company, not by immigration agents at Ellis Island.

 Was my great-grandfather an O’Reedy?
 He was not.
 The spelling may have differed over the years, but the Reedy surname did not originally begin with the letter O.

 “An only child?
 Careful what you assume,” my inner skeptic whispered.
 I didn’t listen to that voice, of course.

 Do you see it?
 It’s the next mistake – and it’s right over there!

 No one knew much about John Reedy’s extended family.
 Who were his parents?
 Did he have siblings?
 Maybe these unanswered questions caused his descendants to assume he was an only child, but nothing could have been further from the truth.

 The first record that disproved the only child assumption was the 1900 census.
 I had narrowed my search down to the most likely “John Reedy” candidates in Chicago, and first on the list was an Irish immigrant who lived with his sister on Sholto Street .

 “I think I found your grandfather in the 1900 census!
 Did you know he had a sister?”
 I was excited to tell mom the news about my latest discovery.

-“No, I don’t think he had a sister,” mom replied.
+“No, I don’t think he had a sister,” she replied.
 “He did have a daughter named Sarah, but I don’t think he had siblings in Chicago.”

 Was it time to go back to square one?
 Had I found the wrong John Reedy again?

 Not this time.
 After completing a great deal more research (along with a DNA test), I concluded that the 1900 census record was correct.
 John Reedy, my “only child” great-grandfather, actually came from a large Irish family .

 John Reedy, meet mistake number three.